jasondelaat/pymonad/README.txt

 * Straight-forward partial application: just pass a curried function the number of arguments you want.
 * Composition of curried functions using ``*``.
 * Functor, Applicative Functor, and Monad operators: ``*``, ``&``, and ``>>``
-* Monoids
+* Monoids - int, float, str, list, List, Maybe, First, and Last
-* Five basic monad types
+* Six predefined monad types

 1. Maybe - for when a calculation might fail
 2. Either - Similar to Maybe but with additional error reporting
 3. List - For non-deterministic calculations
 4. Reader - For sequencing calculations which all access the same data.
 5. Writer - For keeping logs of program execution.
+6. State - Simulating mutable state in a purely functional way.

 Getting Started
 ===============